-New Hampshire drivers can reduce points and potentially dismiss traffic tickets by enrolling in defensive driving, but you don't have to wait for a traffic violation to get started with a defensive driving course.
+New Hampshire drivers can reduce points and potentially dismiss traffic tickets by enrolling in defensive driving.
+Still, you don’t have to wait for a traffic violation to get started with a defensive driving course.
 You can enroll in defensive driving to simply improve your driving skills and stay safer on the road.
-And doing so comes with a bonus: often, auto insurance companies will offer a discount on premiums to drivers who have voluntarily completed a defensive driving course.
+And doing so comes with a bonus: auto insurance companies will often offer a discount on premiums to drivers who have voluntarily completed a defensive driving course.

 New Hampshire Defensive Driving Insurance Discounts

-As in many other states, New Hampshire drivers may be able to earn a discount on auto insurance premiums each month with a defensive driving course.
+As in many other states, New Hampshire drivers may earn a discount on auto insurance premiums each month with a defensive driving course.
 Your insurance company may offer you a discount on liability premiums of 5% to 20%.
-Typically, you'll get a discount of about 10%, which can represent hundreds each year.
+Typically, you’ll get a discount of about 10%, which can represent hundreds each year.

 New Hampshire Defensive Driving Insurance Discount Eligibility

 There are no state restrictions on driver eligibility for defensive driving discounts.
 That means it’s up to individual auto insurance companies to set their policies for who is eligible to earn a discount.
 You may find that your insurance company makes the discount available to all drivers or discover that it’s only available to elderly or new drivers or drivers with a clean driving record.

-Be sure to check with your insurance company for eligibility before you enroll in a defensive driving course to earn a discount.
+Be sure to check with your insurance company for eligibility before enrolling in a defensive driving course to earn a discount.
 Most will offer you a free quote if you’re not a customer yet.
-This will help to ensure that you will be given a discount when you complete the course, and will also let you know about how much you can save by completing the course.
+This will help ensure that you will be given a discount when you complete the course and let you know how much you can save by completing the course.